Prior distributions for structured semi-orthogonal matrices: The family of prior distributions and its properties

 where \(\Gamma(\mu, \nu)\) is the set of all joint distributions (or couplings) \(\gamma\) with marginals \(\mu\) and \(\nu\). \end{definition} The Wasserstein distance metrizes weak convergence \cite[Theorem 6.9]{Villani2009}.
-In our results, we consider the Wasserstein distance of order $\ell=2$ with respect to either the Euclidean norm or Frobenius norm (depending on whether we are comparing the distributions of random vectors or random matrices).
+In our results, we consider the Wasserstein distance of order $\ell=2$ with respect to the Euclidean norm.

+To emphasize that we are considering an asymptotic setting in which the dimensions of the random matrices and, potentially, the number of elements selected grow, we will include subscripts.
+For example, we will denote $X$ as $X_k,$ $Q_{X}$ as $Q_{X_k},$ and $\Omega$ as $\Omega_p.$ It will be implicit that $p$ and $m$ grow as functions of $k.$